dinuxbg/pru-gcc-examples/README.md

 Currently PRU0 sits idle, but in the future it could itself fetch from a second camera, or act as a buffer (akin to BeagleLogic) in order to achieve higher FPS.

 For information how to connect the OV7670 camera module to BeagleBone White, please see the included KiCad schematic.
-A cape PCB project is also included, but it has not yet been verified!
+A cape PCB project is also included.

 How to run: